Step 4: Full View

 Should Engineer A expand the analysis to investigate hybrid route alternatives and creative solutions, including partial re-alignments and physical relocation of the farmhouse, before advising the state, or advise the state within the binary choice as currently framed?

-Investigate Hybrid Alternatives Before Advising Board's choice Investigate and present all feasible hybrid alternatives, including partial route re-alignments and physical relocation of the farmhouse to another appropriate site, before advising the state on any route selection, on the basis that presenting a false binary when intermediate options may exist artificially constrains the state's decision space.
+O1 Investigate and present all feasible hybrid alternatives, including partial route re-alignments and physical relocation of the farmhouse to another appropriate site, before advising the state on any route selection, on the basis that presenting a false binary when intermediate options may exist artificially constrains the state's decision space.
+Board's choice

 The Completeness Advisory Obligation requires Engineer A to present all feasible and reasonable solutions, not merely the endpoints of a binary spectrum, presenting a false binary when intermediate options may exist artificially constrains the state's decision space and potentially misleads the client.
 The Creative Alternative Generation Obligation is a professional duty grounded in the engineer's unique technical capacity to identify solutions non-engineer decision-makers cannot independently generate, and it is not merely aspirational when irreversible third-party harm is at stake.
 The Amicable Resolution Advisory Obligation requires Engineer A to advise the state on all feasible solutions aimed at amicable resolution consistent with the public interest.
 The Proportionality Assessment Obligation requires Engineer A to conduct and communicate a comparison between the 30-minute savings and the irreversible displacement of the historic property even without an explicit client request.
 The Eminent Domain Advisory Obligation requires disclosure of the condemnation option, but sequencing and framing carry independent ethical weight, presenting eminent domain before alternatives are exhausted functions as implicit endorsement.